An Atomic Cluster Expansion Potential for Twisted Multilayer Graphene

 \section{Abstract}

-Twisted multilayer graphene, characterized by its moir\'e patterns arising from inter-layer rotational misalignment, serves as a rich platform for exploring quantum phenomena.
-While first-principles calculations are computationally prohibitive and empirical interatomic potentials often lack accuracy, machine-learning interatomic potentials (MLIPs) present a promising alternative, offering (near-)DFT accuracy at a significantly reduced computational cost.
-Despite their success in two-dimensional monolayer materials, MLIPs remain under-explored in twisted multilayer graphene systems.
-In this work, we develop an Atomic Cluster Expansion (ACE) potential for simulating twisted multilayer graphene and test it on a range of simulation tasks.
-We propose an approach to construct training and test datasets that incorporate all possible twist angles and local stacking, including incommensurate ones.
+{ Twisted multilayer graphene, characterized by its moir\'e patterns arising from inter-layer rotational misalignment, serves as a rich platform for exploring quantum phenomena.
+Machine learning interatomic potentials (MLIPs) are a promising approach to model such systems.
+Our work develops a method to generate training and test datasets for fitting MLIPs that capture all possible misalignments but remain small-scale to facilitate efficient data generation and parameter estimation.
 To achieve this, we generate configurations with periodic boundary conditions suitable for DFT calculations, and then introduce an internal twist and shift within those supercell structures.
-We further refine the dataset through active learning filtering, guided by Bayesian uncertainty quantification.
-Our model is validated for accuracy and robustness through a wide range of numerical tests.
+Using this technique, supplemented with an active learning workflow, we fit an Atomic Cluster Expansion potential for simulating twisted multilayer graphene and test it for accuracy and robustness on a range of simulation tasks. }